mananahmed/decolonization/readinglist.md

 ---
-title: syllabus
+title: History and Method: A Decolonization Syllabus
 author: manan ahmed
-date: may 2020
+date: May 2020

 ---